matgott/js-notes/README.md

 - Global code: Default enviroment where code is executed for the first time.
 - Function code: Function scope.
-- Eval code: Textto be executed inside the internal eval function.
+- Eval code: Text to be executed inside the internal eval function.
+Call `eval` function generate a new `execution context`.

 #### Execution Context Stack / Call Stack